Table of Contents

 - Northern blue (viola septentrionalis)

-- Canada violet (viola canadensis) *has a wintergreen taste to the leaves and is also more commonly used for medicines
+- Canada violet (v. canadensis) *has a wintergreen taste to the leaves and is also more commonly used for medicines

 And as fairly common:

-- Downy yellow (viola pubescens) *roots used to ease sore throats among other medicinal
+- Downy yellow (v. pubescens) *roots used to ease sore throats among other medicinal

-- Kidney-leaved (viola renifolia) *roots used to induce vomiting
+- Kidney-leaved (v. renifolia) *roots used to induce vomiting

-Of course this could easily have changed over the decades.
+Of course these populations likely have changed status over the decades.

 Edible Uses of Violet